Open Daily at 11:00 a.m

-Disc Golf returns to Mt.
+Disc Golf is now open for the summer season at Mt.
 Bachelor!
 Ride the Pine Marten chair up to hole #1 and work your way down the mountain to the final hole #18.
 Elevation and the varied terrain add extra elements to your game.

 Disc Golf Information